outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - example of why youd want an 'obvious solution' tag on the output:

-      - how could you build an algorithm that wouldnt overidentify a race as being a potential criminal?
+      - how could you build an algorithm that wouldnt overidentify a race attribute as being a potential criminal indicator?

       - query maps & causal shapes:
         - query for data on related word sentiment (if theres a negative association with a word related to that race)